 This easy chicken stew recipe is inspired by the sunny flavours of Spain, with spicy chorizo, smoky paprika and sweet peppers.
 Perfect for warming up on a chilly evening, this hearty dish is sure to satisfy the whole family.

-Heat the olive oil in a large heavy-bottomed saucepan and fry the red onions for 1-2 minutes until softened.
-Add the chicken and garlic, and cook for 5 minutes until the chicken is lightly browned.
+- Heat the oil in a large, heavy-bottomed saucepan and fry the onions over a medium-high heat for 4-5 mins until softened, stirring occasionally.
+Add the chicken and garlic, and cook for 5 mins until the chicken loses its pink colour.

 Freezing and defrosting guidelines

 Cook as instructed and allow to cool completely.
-Then transfer to an airtight, freezer-safe container, seal and freeze for up to 1-3 months.
-To serve, defrost thoroughly in the fridge overnight before reheating.
-To reheat and serve, place on medium heat, stirring occasionally until the dish is heated through.
+Transfer to an airtight, freezer-safe container, seal and freeze for up to 1-3 months.
+To serve, defrost thoroughly in the fridge overnight, then place in a saucepan over a medium heat, stirring occasionally, until heated through.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.